danfuzz/lactoserv/README.md

   * [Development Guide](./doc/development.md)

 - - - - - - - - - -
-This is a web server which knows how to serve a couple different types of built-in "application," with plans to add more and to enable straightforward custom applications.
+This is a web application server which knows how to serve a handful of different types of built-in "application," with plans to add more and to enable straightforward custom applications.

 ### Features